logzio/logz-docs/_source/user-guide/mapping-and-parsing/sawmill-parsing.md

 ##### Test parsing rules
-The right pane is where you view and modify your log sample, and test how your rules are applied.
+The right panel is where you view and modify your log sample, and test how your rules are applied.
 <!-- screen image-->

 ##### Validate your pipeline